 Some welcome emails go overboard with information and look like solid blocks of text.
 That’s not happening here – the paragraphs are super-short.
 The type is plenty large enough to read, and it’s easy to tell what’s a link and what’s not.

 The best part is how it walks you through how to set up your account and start using the social media management service.
 And because the email is so simple, it kinda feels like doing each of those tasks will be simple, too.
 That makes me more likely to take action.
 It also gets MavSocial what they want: More trial users actually using the software.

-4) Refinery29’s fab social media integration.
+Refinery’s fab social media integration.

-This welcome email wins the prize for best enticements to follow them on social media.
+This onboarding email wins the prize for best enticements to follow them on social media.
 Including some of their most alluring posts is far more persuasive than just showing a few text links or the social media icon.
 Also note how they’re working the social proof angle near the bottom by touting how many followers they have on Facebook and Twitter.
 Smart.

 One last cool thing about this email: Nice whitelisting instructions near the top.

 Experian did a study about welcome emails not too long ago.
 They found that whitelisting instructions placed near the top of an email, rather than in the footer, work best.
 Instructions placed near the top get about 20% more subscribers to whitelist the sender.